Perfectly Chunky not Mushy Guacamole

 Ingredients

-• High-quality tortilla chips, like Casa Sanchéz Gorditas (thick cut), available at Safeway.
+• High-quality tortilla chips, like Casa Sanchéz Thick & Crispy Tortilla Chips, available at Safeway.

 Directions